kantoniak/2021z-irio/README.md

 And wait.
 When the application has finished, check the dashboards in your project to see how did the functions behave under the `desired_pool` load.
 Especially important are `Invocations/second` - for seeing how many invocations end with a success and `Execution time` - for seeing how fast are we running our functions.

 Exact values of `desired_pool` for load/stress testing must be constructed with an expected load in mind - which we don't know currently.

+## Final remarks
+If the need arises, you might need to increase the number of maximum connections to the database.
+To do so, go to Cloud SQL -> Click on the DB -> Edit -> Flags -> Max connections - choose an appropriate number.
+Related link https://stackoverflow.com/questions/51084907/how-to-increase-the-connection-limit-for-the-google-cloud-sql-postgres-database